Iamnicesandeep/Iamnicesandeep/README.md

 Welcome to my GitHub!
-I’m a business analytics professional with over 3.5 years of industry experience in financial modeling, data analysis, and business process optimization.
-I’m passionate about using data-driven insights to solve complex business problems and optimize processes.
+I’m a business analytics professional with 5+ years of experience across financial services, manufacturing, and consumer goods—focused on financial modeling, credit risk, reporting automation, and business process optimization.
+I’m passionate about transforming raw data into actionable insights that enable faster and smarter business decisions across global operations.

-My journey began in financial services, where I developed expertise in credit risk analysis and process automation at SS&C. Fueled by a passion for transforming data into actionable insights, I pursued a Master’s in Business Analytics at the University of Wisconsin-Madison.
-Here, I deepened my skills in predictive modeling, causal experimentation, and scalable cloud architectures.
+My journey began in financial services, where I built credit risk models and automated reporting pipelines at SS&C, supporting 40+ institutional clients.
+I later worked with CNH Industrial as part of my analytics capstone, designing pricing engines and expected loss models using warranty claims and equipment metadata.
+Earlier in my career, I also contributed to Lactalis India, where I developed SKU level profitability trackers and forecasting models that directly improved margin visibility and financial planning accuracy.
+To expand my analytical toolkit, I pursued a Master’s in Business Analytics at the University of Wisconsin – Madison, focusing on predictive modeling, causal experimentation, and scalable cloud-based data pipelines.

-Beyond my professional pursuits, I enjoy playing badminton and exploring new places.
-Whether it’s hiking local trails or traveling to new cities, I find inspiration and fresh perspectives that I bring back into my work.
+Outside of work, I enjoy playing badminton and exploring new places—whether hiking local trails or traveling to new cities, I find fresh inspiration that I bring back into my work.

-🎓 **Education:**
+🎓 Education:
-- Master’s in Business Analytics, University of Wisconsin-Madison (GPA: 3.9)
+	•	Master’s in Business Analytics, University of Wisconsin–Madison (GPA: 3.90)
-- MBA in Finance, ICFAI University, Hyderabad (GPA: 3.24)
+	•	MBA in Finance, ICFAI University, Hyderabad (GPA: 3.24)
+	•	Bachelor of Technology in Electronics, K L University, Vijayawada (GPA: 3.54)

-🌐 **Professional Experience Highlights:**
+🌐 Professional Experience Highlights:
-- Designed a dynamic pricing model for equipment insurance at CNH, leveraging warranty claims data and advanced statistical modeling.
+	•	Designed and deployed a dynamic pricing engine at CNH, using Python and Excel VBA to model segment-level loss risk and simulate premiums under varying cost drivers.
-- Automated risk and trade reporting at SS&C, enhancing operational efficiency and data quality for 40+ global clients.
+	•	Built classification models and automated credit risk dashboards at SS&C, reducing default exposure by 12% and saving 120+ hours/month through reporting automation.
+	•	Developed profitability tracking tools and forecasting models at Lactalis, uncovering $152K in margin leakage and improving gross margin by 4.2%.
+	•	Collaborated with cross-functional teams to build dashboards, streamline trade activity tracking, and enhance data consistency across global systems.

 ---

 ## 💼 Skills

-- **Languages/Tools:** SQL (advanced), Python, Excel (advanced), Tableau, Power BI, VBA, Jira
+- **Languages/Tools:** SQL (advanced), Snowflake, Python, Excel (advanced), Tableau, Power BI, VBA, Jira
 - **Data Systems:** Relational Databases, ETL Pipelines, Financial Data Systems
 - **Cloud Technology:** AWS (S3, Glue, Redshift, SageMaker)
 - **Domains:** Financial Services, Risk Analytics, Business Process Optimization